-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn the air conditioner on to aid in drying in the summer or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to aid in drying during the summer or in more humid regions.

 - Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 - Clothing/Fabrics: Relocate wet items to dry areas.
 Do not let draperies to stay in contact with wet carpeting or floors.